How Secure Email Gateways Stop Business Email Compromise (BEC)

 Executive Impersonation

 The most common form involves criminals impersonating C-suite executives, particularly CEOs and CFOs, to request urgent wire transfers or sensitive information from employees.
 These attacks often coincide with executive travel or other scenarios where in-person verification is difficult.
-Recent data shows that 71% of organizations experienced at least one such attack attempt in 2024.
+Organizations of all sizes have experienced such attack attempts, with executives who have high authority and limited availability being primary targets.

 Vendor and Partner Email Fraud

 A more advanced variation involves compromising or impersonating trusted vendors to redirect legitimate payments.
-This technique has grown by 67% since 2021, with attackers often monitoring communication patterns for months before inserting themselves into payment processes at critical moments.
-Construction and real estate industries have been particularly targeted, with average losses exceeding $120,000 per incident.
+This technique has grown significantly in recent years, with attackers often monitoring communication patterns for months before inserting themselves into payment processes at critical moments.
+Construction and real estate industries have been particularly targeted due to the large payment amounts and numerous vendors typically involved in projects.

 Legal and Regulatory Impersonation

 The newest evolution involves impersonating legal representatives, regulatory bodies, or corporate attorneys to create urgency and bypass normal verification procedures.
-Financial institutions reported a 93% increase in these attacks during 2024, with attackers leveraging AI tools to craft highly convincing communications.
+Financial institutions have reported an increase in these attacks, with attackers leveraging sophisticated tools to craft highly convincing communications that appear to come from legitimate legal or regulatory entities.

 Real-World BEC Defense Mechanisms